March Art Activities for Upper Elementary

 “My students absolutely loved this resource.
 It was a wonderful back from winter break activity for them to do.
 I look forward to using it for years to come, They personalized their phones and were excited to set new goals for the new year.”

-Kickstart New Year 2025 with these cool selfies and help students focus!
-These engaging New Year coloring pages, art, and writing prompt activities are perfect for reviewing 2024, goal setting, and making resolutions for 2025.
-Students can choose their favorite glasses or spectacles, create a unique self-portrait, and then complete the review and resolution activities that encourage a balance of art and writing.
+Kickstart New Year 2026 with these cool selfies and help students focus!
+These engaging New Year coloring pages, art, and writing prompt activities are perfect for reviewing 2025, goal setting, and making resolutions for 2026.
+Reconnect, reflect, and refocus as a community.

-New Year 2025 self portraits activity for middle school kids
+New Year 2026 self portraits activity for middle school kids

 ⭐️⭐️⭐️⭐️⭐️ Natalie says,